 The Oregon Century Farm & Century Ranch Program is a statewide recognition program honoring farmers and ranchers who have worked the same land for at least 100 years.
-The program is administered through the Oregon Agricultural Education Foundation and is partially funded through a partnership of the Oregon Farm Bureau, Oregon Department of Agriculture, and the Oregon Historical Society.
+The program is administered through the Oregon Farm Bureau Foundation for Education and is partially funded through a partnership of the Oregon Farm Bureau, Wilco, Oregon State Historic Preservation Office, & OSU Libraries’ University Archives.

 There is also a Sesquicentennial Award for farms that have existed for 150 years or more.
-Twenty-six farms have reached the sesquicentennial mark so far.
+Twenty-eight farms have reached the sesquicentennial mark so far.

 Successful applicants receive a certificate signed by the Governor.
 A durable metal road sign to identify their property as having historic Century Farm or Century Ranch status is also available.
 Additionally, each family is honored during a special ceremony and reception at the Oregon State Fair.
 A formal application process is required for properties to be considered for the program.